kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ## The TrainJob API

-The `TrainJob` exposes APIs that data scientist can override in `TrainingRuntime` to create training job:
+The `TrainJob` exposes APIs that data scientist can override in `TrainingRuntime` to create a training job:

 ```golang
 type TrainJob struct {